- Search The Registry

 She married Larney G. Rackley and continued graduate study, receiving a Master of Arts degree in education from South Carolina State University.
 She later returned to university for additional graduate education, earning a doctorate in 1973 in American studies from Emory University in Atlanta.
 Blackwell became active in the American Civil Rights Movement in the 1950s as an officer in the local NAACP.

-In October 1961, Blackwell was arrested for sitting in the whites-only waiting area of Orangeburg hospital with her daughter.
-She was defended in court by Matthew J. Perry, Blackwell and her daughter filed a civil lawsuit, won her suit, and integrated the facility.
+In October 1961, Blackwell was arrested for sitting with her daughter in the whites-only waiting area of Orangeburg hospital.
+She was defended in court by Matthew J. Perry; Blackwell and her daughter filed a civil lawsuit, won her suit, and integrated the facility.
 The Orangeburg County chapter of the NAACP made the integration of public schools its priority.
-She began to participate and lead nonviolent demonstrations to desegregate the city's schools, hospitals, and other public accommodations.
+She began participating in and leading nonviolent demonstrations to desegregate the city's schools, hospitals, and other public accommodations.

 The white superintendent fired Blackwell/Rackley as a third-grade teacher from the Negro schools, and South Carolina State University did not renew her husband's teaching contract.
 In the dismissal letter, the superintendent of schools wrote that Blackwell was "rabid in her zeal for social change and was unfit to be a teacher."
 She challenged the action in a civil suit and won restoration to her job, but she and her husband moved to Virginia to teach English at Norfolk State College, now Norfolk State University.
 Rackley was invited by the United Federation of Teachers in New York City to speak at a civil rights rally in December 1963.